-For this, you must be sure that you are ready to buy a condo, where you want to buy, and what involves in managing the finances.
+For this, you must be sure that you are ready to buy a condo, where you want to buy it, and what involves in managing the finances.
 Where these three concerns sound easy to answer, they often are not.

 To help you here, we have answered these concerns to help you take the step swiftly.

 Before you invest in anything that costly, it is imperative to make sure if you are ready to buy a condo or not.
 Buying a home is a commitment.